quantaosun/labodock_binder/README.md

 ## Acknowledgments

-- Credits to the [Labodock](https://github.com/RyanZR/labodock) project for developing an excellent and open-source suite for Google Colab.
+- Credits to the [Labodock](https://github.com/RyanZR/labodock) project for developing an excellent and open-source suite for docking on Google Colab.
-- Credits to the [Binder](https://mybinder.org/) project for developing the fantastic web-browser-based interactive Jupiter notebook.
+- Credits to the [Binder](https://mybinder.org/) project for developing the fantastic interactive Jupiter notebook used on web browsers.